 Copywriter: Dorka Mesterházy

-“We were looking for a distinguishable visual identity for Trafiq, one of the newest bars in downtown Budapest.
-Our goal was to create a bohemian but in the same time sophisticated atmosphere based on the Hungarian trafiks of the turn of the previous century.
-We’ve chosen him for his body of portfolio, which we knew would be a perfect match for our concept.
+“We were looking for a distinguishable visual identity for trafiq, one of the newest bars in downtown budapest.
+Our goal was to create a bohemian but at the same time sophisticated atmosphere based on the hungarian trafiks of the turn of the previous century.
+We’ve chosen him based on his portfolio, which we knew would be a perfect match for our concept.
 Well, we believe that the visual concept is flawless, and reveals itself in the details.” – said István Száraz, founder.